danbrellis/wp-newsletter-builder/README.md

 Activate the plugin from the Plugins menu within the WordPress admin.

 #Usage
+Pending...

-While a newsletter template file is included in the plugin, you can take add your own flare by uploading your own template file to override it in `your-theme-folder/plugins/wp-newsletter-builder/templates/content-newsletter.php`
+//While a newsletter template file is included in the plugin, you can take add your own flare by uploading your own template file to override it in `your-theme-folder/plugins/wp-newsletter-builder/templates/content-newsletter.php`